-6.4 Drilling hole for UST
+6.2 Drilling hole for UST

 For UST check the inside of the guitar to find the position of the braces.
 Drill a preferably 30 - 45 degrees angled, 2.3 mm (.09") or 3 mm (.12") hole (depending on the model of your B-Band UST) for the transducer into the one end of the saddle slot.
 Be careful not to damage the braces!
 In case you cannot make the hole angled, because of possible damage to the braces, you can make it straight down.

 It is very important to smooth the edge of the hole using a bit of rolled sandpaper or a small file, to avoid pinching the UST as the saddle lies on it.
-It is preferred, that the hole for the UST is drilled at the low-E string side of the slot.
+For A6T preamp you must drill the hole at the low-E string side of the slot.